PhilSchools/ZohoCliqBot_with_OpenAiIntegration/README.md

 ## Donations

-Feel free to click on the buy me a coffee link in the repo if this helps you out :) - No pressure!
+Feel free to click on the buy me a coffee at [https://buymeacoffee.com/blitzkriegchef](https://buymeacoffee.com/blitzkriegchef) if this helps you out :) - No pressure!

 ---